-- This measure is related to #2940: Use of Opioids at High Dosage in Persons Without Cancer, #2950: Use of Opioids from Multiple Providers in Persons Without Cancer, and #2951: Use of Opioids from Multiple Providers and at High Dosage in Persons Without Cancer. - As consensus was not reached on measure #3316e during measure evaluation, the Committee did not yet discuss harmonization of the related measures.
-Three measures were identified as related to measure 3316e, as they focus on measuring and reducing inappropriate opioid prescriptions; however, the three related measures are specified outpatient settings, whereas 3316e focused on emergency department visits and inpatient admissions.
-Committee members did note that it would be desirable for these measures to have some linkage and continuity with each other, but recognized that the health care system may not currently be capable of achieving such linkages.
+- This measure is related to #2940: Use of Opioids at High Dosage in Persons Without Cancer, #2950: Use of Opioids from Multiple Providers in Persons Without Cancer, and #2951: Use of Opioids from Multiple Providers and at High Dosage in Persons Without Cancer. - Three measures were identified as related to measure 3316e, as they focus on measuring and reducing inappropriate opioid prescriptions; however, the three related measures are specified for the outpatient setting, whereas 3316e focuses on ED visits and inpatient admissions.
+Committee members noted that it would be desirable for these measures to be harmonized across settings as people move between outpatient and inpatient settings, but recognized that the health care system may not currently be capable of achieving such linkages with limitations in interoperability and data sharing.

-6. Standing Committee Recommendation for Endorsement: Y-915; N-123 Consensus not ReachedRecommended for Endorsement
+6. Standing Committee Recommendation for Endorsement: Yes-15; No-3 Recommended for Endorsement